Andy Davey (undercover alias of Andy Coles)

-Andy also attended these public demonstrations.
+Andy also attended a number of the public demonstrations.
 During one of the protests, several people were able to grab a number of chickens and make off with them.
 Andy came after them, and told them he had a van nearby and was willing to take the chickens off.
 One of the group had their suspicions of him; plus it did not seem safe to hang around in any case.
 As a result, they declined his offer and left independently, taking public transport instead.
-It is thought this refers to the August 1993 demonstration, when protestors rushed in and managed to make off with two quail and ten chickens, though not without workers assaulting several of those involved.
+Others have confirmed Andy was present for this daylight raid, and it is thought this is the August 1993 demonstration, when protestors rushed in and managed to make off with two quail and ten chickens, though not without workers assaulting several of those involved.

 ALF SG & Arkangel Newsletters (1993-1995)

 Around 1992/1993 Andy became involved with the Animal Liberation Front Supporters Group.
 Initially this was through doing stalls, but he moved on to help distribute its newsletter.
 He would pick it up from the printers and deliver it to the south coast where he'd be among those putting copies in envelopes for posting, staying over for the evening.
 The person running the group recalled that Andy did not hint at being involved in anything illegal or asked about such activities; nor did he have any involvement in the contents of the publication.